Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

 \subsection{LLMs as Tools for Software Engineers}

-LLM-based assistants have become an essential tool for software engineers, supporting them in various tasks such as code generation and debugging.
-Researchers have studied how software engineers use LLMs (\llmusage), developed new tools that integrate LLMs (\newtools), and benchmarked LLMs for software engineering tasks (\benchmarkingtasks).
+LLM-based assistants have become a widely adopted tool for software engineers~\cite{stackoverflow2025survey}, supporting them in various tasks such as code generation and debugging.
+Researchers have studied how software engineers use LLMs (\llmusage), developed new tools that integrate LLMs (\newtools), and benchmarked LLMs for software engineering tasks (\benchmarkingtasks). \space